Constraints on Metastable Dark Energy Decaying into Dark Matter: A Model for Dark Energy Decay

 \section{A Model for Dark Energy Decay}

-In this section we present the MDE model proposed in~\cite{Abdalla:2012ug} to describe an interacting dark energy model based on field theory.
+In this section, we present the MDE model proposed in~\cite{Abdalla:2012ug} to describe an interacting dark energy model based on field theory.
 Since the model contemplates an energy exchange between dark energy and dark matter, none of these components is separately conserved.
-The equations describing the model are written as,
+The~equations describing the model are written as:

-where dot denotes the derivative with respect to cosmic time, $\omega_i$ is the equation of state parameter (EoS), $H$ is the Hubble parameter, $Q_i$ is the interaction term and the subscript $i$ indicates DE or DM.
+where dot denotes the derivative with respect to cosmic time, $\omega_i$ is the equation of state parameter (EoS), $H$ is the Hubble parameter, $Q_i$ is the interaction term, and the subscript $i$ indicates DE or~DM.

-We consider that $Q_i$ is linearly proportional to the energy density of DE~\cite{Abdalla:2012ug}:
+We consider that $Q_i$ is linearly proportional to the energy density of DE~\cite{Abdalla:2012ug}, as follows:

-In the model we are going to consider, the DE decay rate, $\Gamma$, does not depend on external parameters such as the curvature of the Universe or the scale factor.
-Instead, the DE decay rate is assumed to be a constant (similar to the case of the radioactive decay of unstable particles and nuclei).
+In the model we are going to consider, the~DE decay rate, $\Gamma$, does not depend on external parameters such as the curvature of the Universe or the scale factor.
+Instead, the~DE decay rate is assumed to be a constant (similar to the case of the radioactive decay of unstable particles and nuclei).

-Once the interaction term is defined, we can write an effective EoS for DE,
+Once the interaction term is defined, we can write an effective EoS for DE

-From Eq.~\eqref{eoseff}, we see that in a DE-DM interaction model the effective EoS can have a phantom-like behavior ($\omega^{\rm (eff)}_{\rm DE}<-1$) when the decay rate is negative (energy flow DM $\to$ DE), or a quintessence-like behavior ($\omega^{\rm (eff)}_{\rm DE}>-1$) when the decay rate is positive (energy flow DE $\to$ DM), which is our focus.
+From Equation~\eqref{eoseff}, we see that in a DE-DM interaction model, the effective EoS can have a phantom-like behavior ($\omega^{\rm (eff)}_{\rm DE}<-1$) when the decay rate is negative (energy flow DM $\to$ DE), or~a quintessence-like behavior ($\omega^{\rm (eff)}_{\rm DE}>-1$) when the decay rate is positive (energy flow DE $\to$ DM), which is our~focus.

-In the MDE model, DE is represented by a scalar field with a potential energy endowed with doubly degenerated minima.
-When a small symmetry breaking term is added, a small energy difference between the degenerate minima emerges.
-The DE responsible for the current expansion of the Universe is represented by the scalar field at the metastable minima, where the potential energy is adjusted to $V_{0+}\sim 10^{-47}\textrm{GeV}^4$.
-Such potential can be written as,
+In the MDE model, DE is represented by a scalar field with a potential energy endowed with doubly degenerate minima.
+When a small symmetry-breaking term is added, a~small energy difference between the degenerate minima emerges, which we will denote by $\epsilon$.
+The DE responsible for the current expansion of the Universe is represented by the scalar field at the metastable minima, where the potential energy is adjusted to $\epsilon\sim 10^{-47}\textrm{GeV}^4$.
+Such a potential can be written as